How to Plan a Road Trip – The Definitive Guide 2023

 Everything You Need to Know About Road Trip Planning

-Here I walk you through everything you need to know for planning a road trip, starting with some basic questions to ask yourself, and then following on with more specific details.
+Here, I walk you through everything you need to know for planning a road trip, starting with some basic questions to ask yourself and then following on with more specific details.

 1. Are Your Road Trip Plans Realistic?

-Could your ambitions be outweighing the reality?
+Could your ambitions outweigh the reality?

 windy road in norway mountains